-A Brandon Podiatrist sees many different issues throughout the day.
+Podiatrists see many different issues throughout the day.
 They all have varying levels of pain and discomfort that can be alleviated by addressing either a medical or lifestyle change.
-At the base of your big toe joint is the sesamoid (as per the Yogi Bear joke I made in the title).
-When the sesamoid is inflamed, podiatrists refer to it as sesamoditis.
+At the base of your big toe joint is the sesamoid.
+When the sesamoid is inflamed, podiatrists refer to it as sesamoiditis.

 Your tendons are attached to a sesamoid bone.
-Several joints in the body are sesamoids.
-The sesamoids are below the big toe joint, which are 2 pea-shaped bones.
+Several joints in the body contain sesamoid bones.
+The sesamoids of the foot are below the big toe joint, which are 2 pea-shaped bones.

-Acting as a sheave for tendons, the sesamoids assist the huge toe move usually and supply take advantage of when the big toe pushes off during walking and running.
-The sesamoids also act as a weightbearing surface area for the very first metatarsal bone (the long bone connected to the big toe), soaking up the weight placed on the ball of the foot when walking, running and leaping.
+Acting as a guide for the tendons, the sesamoids assist the big toe movement when the big toe pushes off during walking and running.
+They allow for a stronger push off to help you propel forward.
+The sesamoids also act as a weight-bearing surface area for the first or largest metatarsal bone (the long bone connected to the big toe), absorbing the shock by the weight placed on the ball of the foot when walking, running and leaping.

 Sesamoid injuries can involve the bones, tendons and/or surrounding tissue in the joint.
-Sports activities put pressure on the ball of the foot, such as running, basketball, football, golf, tennis and ballet.
-In addition, individuals with high arches are at risk for getting sesamoid problems.
-Frequent using of high-heeled shoes can likewise be a contributing factor.
+Sports activities put pressure on the ball of the foot, such as running, basketball, football, soccer, golf, tennis, and ballet.
+In addition, individuals with high arches are at risk of getting sesamoid problems.
+Frequent use of high-heeled shoes can also be a contributing factor.

-Sesamoid issues are normally detectable by a mindful history and examination.
+Sesamoid issues are normally better understood when your podiatrist takes a thorough history and a complete examination.
 The most common symptoms consist of:

-Medical diagnosis can be verified with imaging tests, such as an x-ray.
+The diagnosis can be verified with imaging tests, such as an x-ray.
 However, sometimes the little sesamoid bones are challenging to sufficiently visualize on an x-ray test, and therefore other tests may also be considered.
-The most typically utilized test is an MRI study, but bone scans can likewise be effective to recognize sesamoid problems
+The most typically utilized test is an MRI study, but bone scans can also be effective to find problems with the sesamoid bone.

 The treatment of sesamoiditis starts with changing shoes.
-Increasing the quantity of cushioning within your shoes can help ease pressure on the impacted sesamoid.
-Particular inserts or custom orthotics shift forces far from the swollen bone.
-Other treatments consist of resting, preventing particular activities that aggravate the bone, non-steroidal anti-inflammatory medications, and ice application.
+Increasing the cushioning within your shoes can help ease pressure on the affected sesamoid.
+Particular inserts or custom orthotics shift abnormal pressure away from the swollen bones and surrounding injured soft tissue.
+Other treatments consist of cortisone injections, rest, avoiding activities that aggravate the bone, non-steroidal anti-inflammatory medications and ice application to the painful area.

 In the unusual circumstance that footwear modifications and rest are inadequate to eliminate the pain, there are surgical treatment alternatives.
-Nevertheless, these surgeries must be approached meticulously, as defects of the big toe can typically result if one or both of the sesamoid bones are eliminated.
+Nevertheless, these surgeries must be approached carefully after exhausting all conservative treatment options.
+Alternative and Regenerative medicine treatments are also excellent options so that you can avoid surgery.

 Recovery from a sesamoid injury can take months and is often a frustrating experience.
-Athletes may need an extended period of limited weight-bearing or movement, and typically healing to full sports activities can take 3 to 6 months.
+Athletes may need an extended period of limited or non-weight-bearing or movement, and typically healing and return to full sports activities can take 3 to 6 months.

-If you would like to get some relief from sesamoiditis, you can come pay a visit to the Gentle Foot Doctor, Rajnish Manohar.
-Dr. Manohar is a Brandon Podiatrist that has helped thousands of patients suffering from foot pain and related issues.
-Contact his Brandon Podiatrist office at (813) 502-5904 today for an appointment.
-Another way to get in touch via email is to use this easy scheduling form.
+If you would like to get a foot pain diagnosis and relief from sesamoiditis, you can visit Gentle Foot Care Clinic and see, Jairo Cruz DPM.
+Dr. Cruz is an ethical, compassionate, Board-certified Podiatrist in Tampa that has helped thousands of patients suffering from foot pain and related issues.
+Contact his Brandon office at (813) 502-5904 or his Zephyrhills office at (813) 782-3233 today for an appointment.